Best Solar Charger For Backpacking Adventures

 For backpackers having a portable, easily packed, solar charger is key.

-If you are only bringing one or two devices on your trip, then you likely won’t need a lot of power or additional battery packs.
+If you only bring one or two devices on your trip, then you likely won’t need a lot of power or additional battery packs.
 However, if you plan on bringing multiple electronic gadgets that will need charging, you’ll need a more powerful charger and probably a separate battery pack.
 This, of course, will add to the overall weight.

 If you carry a lot of gadgets, a foldable solar panel like the BigBlue 3 or Anker PowerPort Lite is a good option.
 These devices will let you charge everything you need on a daily basis (the larger surface area lets them charge quicker) and take up surprisingly little space.